-Let us give an equivalent description of the toric variety of $X(\calP\Gamma)$ as the parameter space of certain collections of subspaces in a vector space; for that reason, we shall which we shall call a ``graphical grassmannian''.
+Let us give an equivalent description of the toric variety of $X(\calP\Gamma)$ as the parameter space of certain collections of subspaces in a vector space; for that reason, we shall call that parameter space a ``graphical grassmannian''.
 This notion is very close to that of a type A brick manifold \cite{MR4072173,MR3512647} in the case where $\Gamma$ is a path graph.

 \begin{definition} Let $\Gamma$ be a graph.
 The \emph{graphical grassmannian} $X(\Gamma)$ parametrises collections $\{H_T\}_{T\in G_\Gamma}$ of subspaces of $\k^{V_\Gamma}$ satisfying the following properties: \begin{itemize} \item $H_T\subset \k^{T}\subset \k^{V_\Gamma}$, \item $\dim H_T=|T|-1$, \item if $T\subset T'$, then $H_T\subset H_{T'}$. \end{itemize} \end{definition}